mannekeenpis/lenar-bot/README.md

 ## 💸 Donations

-Feel free to use the GitHub Sponsor button to donate towards my work if you're feeling generous ☕️
+Feel free to use the :octocat: GitHub Sponsor button to donate towards my work if you're feeling generous ☕️

 <h4>